-Whether you come to race SBT Gravel in 2020 or prepare for another gravel event, here are some tips from my experience in Steamboat, Dirty Kanza 200, and others:
+Whether you are planning on racing SBT Gravel or prepare for another gravel event, here are some tips from my experiences at SBT, Unbound Gravel, and others:

 Eat your breakfast

 Take the time to figure out what kind of pre-race breakfast works for you.
 There’s no perfect formula, but I think one of the keys is to avoid overeating.
 Even though the day is going to be long and you’ll burn a ton of calories, stuffing yourself with a huge breakfast isn’t going to give you the energy to make it through the day.
 That comes from the glycogen in your muscles, the fat you’re carrying around, and the food you eat during the race.